-Packing your home for moving can be quite the challenge, especially if you’re not sure which moving supplies you need or where to even being.
+Packing your home for moving can be quite the challenge, especially if you’re not sure which moving supplies you need or where to even begin.
 There’s a whole house to pack, after all!
 Instead of stressing, consider applying these moving and packing tips.
 This guide is full of tips and tricks designed to help you efficiently pack your belongings and prepare them for transit.
 It also provides moving supplies recommendations that will make your job easier.
-Here’s our room-by-room, moving and packing guide to get you headed in the right direction.
+Here’s our room-by-room moving and packing guide to get you headed in the right direction.

 General packing and moving tips

+Begin by purchasing all the boxes you will need.
+You can order moving boxes of various sizes on uhaul.com.
+You can even get your moving boxes delivered to your home.
 Before you start tossing your belongings into boxes, there are some general packing and moving tips you should be aware of so you can stay organized and do with as little stress as possible.

 1. Start packing the things/rooms you use least.